 The traditional view of the area, however, defines an OS in a different way.
 The OS can be seen as the layer that stands between the user-level applications and the hardware.
 Its main goal is to hide the complexity of the hardware from the applications.
 The important concept here is abstraction: an OS abstracts architectural details, giving programs the illusion of existing in a "homogeneous" environment.
-The OS effectively makes programs believe that they live in a machine with large amounts of memory, a dedicated processor, and so on.
-It is also the OS's function to deal with managing the computer's resourcers (eg: the OS decides which process to runs when, for how long, etc).
+The OS effectively makes programs believe that they live in a virtual machine with large amounts of memory, a dedicated processor, and so on.
+This results in an environment that is easier to program for.
+It is also the OS's function to deal with managing the computer's resourcers (eg: the OS decides which process to run, when, for how long, etc).
+The OS also provides services such as the file system, networking, and the coordination of multiple applications.
+The downside to what the OS provides is an overhead that is added on top of the raw hardware.
+The operating system sits between the hardware and the user-level applications meaning that all interactions have to go through the OS.
+These interactions will run slower than if there was no OS at all.
+The more functionality the OS has, the more overhead that is introduced.